Juanan Delgado

 Juan Antonio Delgado Navarro, better known as Juanan Delgado (born 26 October 1964 in Bilbao, Spain) is a Spanish rally co-driver, in 2011 winner of the FIA Alternative Energies World Cup for co-drivers.
 He participated in the championship together with Basque driver Jesús Echave (Vitoria, 1954), who concluded fourth in the driver standings.

+Biography

+Of Basques origin, in 2011 he became world co-driver champion in the FIA ecoRally Cup, competing in the championship alongside Jesús Echave, who finished fourth in the drivers' standings.
+In 2012 and 2015, he won the co-driver classification in the same competition in the category reserved for purely electric cars.

+Previously, he had participated in numerous editions of the Spanish Rally Championship, finishing third overall in 1996.